nubisware/egdsimulator/README.md

 ```
 From the configuration interface it's possible to upload a CSV representing the setup of the simulator.
 Currently the simulator supports the CSV format obtained from exporting a setup from the MARK VI e control software and a simplified CSV format that contains only the four relevant information field for every tag.

+Two example files for both formats are supplied in the _resource_ folder.

 Separator and initial number of lines to be skipped for the CSV parser may be specified before uploading.

 Example MARK VI export format is: